Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: Thermalization in the IAA model

-Fig. \ref{fig:TDvsPR} shows the TD but now as a function of the PR/Dim of all the states in the occupation basis, for three different system sizes.
-It is observed that states with high PR/Dim>$0.20=1/5$ have a trace distance below TD~$<0.07$, indicating that they thermalize.
-As the value of PR/Dim decreases a larger fraction of states have TD values above $0.07$, i.e. the fraction of non-thermal states increases.
-It can be concluded that a PR larger than Dim/5 is a sufficient condition for thermalization, but there are many states with smaller PR which can also be described as thermalized under the present criteria.
+Fig. \ref{fig:TDvsPR} presents again the TD but now as a function of the normalized participation ratio, PR/Dim, for the states in the Fock basis, across three system sizes.
+The results indicate that states with high PR/Dim>$0.20$ (i.e., exceeding one-fifth of the Hilbert space dimension) consistently exhibit trace distances below $0.07$, suggesting that they thermalize.
+As the value of PR/Dim decreases, the fraction of states with TD$>0.07$, increases, signaling a growing prevalence of non-thermalizing behavior.
+Based on this criterion, one can conclude that a participation ratio larger than Dim/5 is a sufficient condition for thermalization.
+However, states with lower PR values do not uniformly fail to thermalize, a portion of them still exhibit thermal behavior despite falling below this threshold.